 Feature Comment PAPR reduction capability Single or multi-carrier signals with static or dynamically varying composition and average power level.
 Latency Low latency afforded by a high-performance, single-iteration architecture.
-Supported transmission bandwidth Limited only by the capabilities of the FPGA/ASIC (i.e. the attainable system clock rate).
-State of the art with today's FPGA devices is approximately 150 MHz of modulation bandwidth.
+Supported Tx bandwidth Limited only by the capabilities of the FPGA/ASIC (e.g., the attainable system clock rate).
 Supported Tx channels Unlimited.
 One FlexCFR instance is required per antenna.
-PA technology Agnostic with respect to PA transistor technology or PA topology (e.g. GaS, GaN, LDMOS, Doherty, Class A/B, Envelope Tracking,) Transmission standards Agnostic with respect to transmission standard (e.g. 3G, 4G, DVB, APCO P25, BGAN and many others) and air access technique (e.g. FDD/TDD), including multi-carrier and mixed mode operation.
+PA technology Agnostic with respect to PA transistor technology or PA topology (e.g., GaS, GaN, LDMOS, Doherty, Class A/B, Envelope Tracking,).
+Transmission standards Agnostic with respect to transmission standard (e.g., 3G/4G/5G, DVB, BGAN and many others) and air access technique (e.g., FDD/TDD), including multi-carrier and mixed mode operation.
 RFPA efficiency improvement This is not a valid metric for any CFR system.
 The maximum, post-CFR PAPR should first be established and then RFPA designed with this in mind.
 Generally speaking, the lower the achieved PAPR, the higher the resulting RFPA efficiency.
 Convenience In-deployment algorithmic training or calibration is not required, either at power-up or subsequently.
 Digital PreDistortion (DPD) DPD and CFR are different yet complimentary technologies that both facilitate the enhancement of PA efficiency.
 Although often used together for optimum efficiency, this is a system design decision and not mandatory.
 Systems4Silicon's CFR operates with or without a following DPD function.